alfonx/valueR/README.md

 VALUE ANALYST is based on our real estate market database, which provides up-to-date and comprehensive information on prices, rents and yields of the German real estate market.
 Most users access our database via our GUI "Analyst", we therefore refer to this access as "Analyst" in the context of valueR.

+If you have a VALUE license with API/REST access, you can find the Swagger documentation [here](https://api.value-marktdaten.de/api-docs/).

 ##### **AVM**

 VALUE AVM is a fully comprehensive solution for automated value indication and system-supported derivation of market and lending values.
 With the AVM, different value indications and also object and location parameters can be fetched.
 The latter are currently not yet implemented in valueR.

+If you have a VALUE license with AVM-API/REST access, you can find the Swagger documentation [here](https://avm-api.value-marktdaten.de/v1/api-docs/).

 ## USAGE